 - Part 1 – FAQ and My Experience Applying

-- Part 2 – How To Request a Class Listing (That Will Be Accepted)
+- This Post – How To Request a Class Listing (That Will Be Accepted)

-- Part 3 (coming soon) – Breakdown of My First Class – The Good and The Bad
+- Part 3 – My First Class Pre-K Spanish Class – The Good and The Bad

 I also plan on covering:

 - How my first live class went (teaching Pre-K Spanish)

 - My plan for building a teacher brand

 - and more!